VidarRehn/figma-to-code/README.md

 Your *Document ID* can be read from any Figma file URL.
 For example in: https://www.figma.com/file/12345/my-design, the ***Document ID*** is 12345.

 ### **Getting your designs**
-To generate a component, run:
+To see a list of your design, run:

 ```
 ftc list